 Are names read during the University Ceremony?

 ECU does not read the names of graduates during the university ceremonies.
-This is not a pandemic related situation.
 We simply don’t have the ability to read thousands of individual names in the university ceremonies.
 Only doctoral and professional student names will be read as this is a standard practice during university ceremonies.
 Individual names are typically read during the college ceremonies.

 I have heard that names are read in ceremonies.
-Where did that happen and why not this fall?
+Where did that happen?

 The names of undergraduate and master’s degree graduate names are typically read during the 20+ college and department ceremonies, which is separate from the university ceremony.